Adrian Anca: Playing career

 Anca, nicknamed Caniggia, was born on 27 March 1976 in Diosig, Romania and began playing football in 1998 at Divizia C club Crișul Aleșd.
 In 2001 he went to play at Divizia B level, signing with IS Campia Turzii.
 In 2003 he joined Gloria Bistrița where on 8 March under coach Remus Vlad, he made his Divizia A debut in a 1–1 draw against Sportul Studențesc București.
 He scored his first goal on 18 March in Gloria's 3–1 home loss to Farul Constanța.
 In the 2003 Intertoto Cup, Anca scored in a victory against Bangor City which helped them get past the first round, being eliminated in the following one by Brescia.

 In the 2003–04 season, he returned to Divizia B, joining CFR Cluj where he would score 24 goals to help the team earn promotion to the first division, making a partnership in the offence with Cosmin Tilincă.
-In the following season he scored 11 goals to help his side avoid relegation, starting with opening the score in a 1–1 draw against Rapid București, also scoring two doubles in two 4–2 wins over Apulum Alba Iulia and Dinamo București.
-Under coach Dorinel Munteanu he played ten games in the 2005 Intertoto Cup campaign as CFR got past Vėtra, Athletic Bilbao, Saint-Étienne and Žalgiris, scoring four goals, two against each of the first and the latter, the team reaching the final where they were defeated 4–2 on aggregate by Lens.
+In the following season, Anca scored 11 goals to help his side avoid relegation, starting with the opening goal in a 1–1 draw against Rapid București, also scoring two doubles in two 4–2 wins over Apulum Alba Iulia and Dinamo București.
+Under coach Dorinel Munteanu, he played ten games in the 2005 Intertoto Cup campaign as CFR got past Vėtra, Athletic Bilbao, Saint-Étienne and Žalgiris, scoring four goals —two against each of the Lithuanian teams— with the team reaching the final where they were defeated 4–2 on aggregate by Lens.
 In the 2007–08 season, Anca helped CFR win for the first time in the club's history the championship and the cup, being used in five league matches by coach Ioan Andone.

 In the summer of 2008, he joined Oțelul Galați, but after only two months he cancelled his contract and signed with Gloria Bistrița to be closer to his wife who was about to give birth.
-With Gloria he made his last Divizia A appearance on 15 August 2009 in a 0–0 draw against Astra Ploiești, having a total of 113 matches with 25 goals in the competition, also totaling 13 games with six goals in the Intertoto Cup.
+With Gloria he made his last Divizia A appearance on 15 August 2009 in a 0–0 draw against Astra Ploiești, totaling 113 matches with 25 goals in the competition and 13 games with six goals in the Intertoto Cup.